Reconstruction & Social Development

-In addressing itself to the legacy of apartheid, the reconstruction and social development programmes of the IFP will focus on improvements to the quality of life of all South Africans.
-Depending on the priorities of each community, the specific areas of involvement will include inter alia:
+In addressing the legacy of apartheid, the reconstruction and social development programmes of the IFP will focus on improvements to the quality of life of all South Africans.
+Depending on the priorities of each community, the specific areas of involvement will include, inter alia:

-- Job creation: The creation of employment opportunities which will focus on previously disadvantaged groups such as the youth, women and the handicapped.
+- Job creation: The creation of employment opportunities that will focus on previously disadvantaged groups, such as the youth, women and persons with disabilities

 - Addressing infrastructural disparities: The reconstruction and social development programmes will focus on developing basic infrastructure in underdeveloped communities and, in doing so, will explore employment opportunities for local communities.

-- Agricultural and industrial development: In addressing poverty, food shortage and unemployment, the reconstruction and social development programme will support the development of agriculture and industry, mainly in the underdeveloped areas.
+- Agricultural and industrial development: In addressing poverty, food shortages and unemployment, the reconstruction and social development programme will support the development of agriculture and industry, mainly in the underdeveloped areas.

 - Environment: Conservation and protection of the environment and the country’s natural resources will be a primary area on which the reconstruction and social development programme will focus.

-- Social Welfare Programmes: The needs of the aged, the frail and the handicapped will be of paramount importance to the IFP, as part of the government’s social responsibility policy.
+- Social Welfare Programmes: TThe needs of the aged, the frail and persons with disabilities will be of paramount importance to the IFP, as part of the government’s social responsibility policy.